wolass/RefractoryAnaOrg/README.md

 This repository contains the data and code for our paper:

-> Authors, (YYYY). *Title of paper*.
-Name of journal/book <https://doi.org/xxx/xxx>

-Our pre-print is online here:

-> Authors, (YYYY). *Title of paper*.
-Name of journal/book, Accessed 12 Mär 2018.
-Online at <https://doi.org/xxx/xxx>
+> Francuzik et al, (2018). *Refractory anaphylaxis: Data from the European Anaphylaxis Registry*.
+Submitted to Frontiers in Immunology <https://doi.org/xxx/xxx>

 ### How to cite

 Please cite this compendium as:

-> Authors, (2018). *Compendium of R code and data for 'Title of paper'*.
-Accessed 12 Mär 2018.
+> Francuzik et al, (2018). *Compendium of R code and data for 'Refractory anaphylaxis: Data from the European Anaphylaxis Registry'*.
+Accessed 12 Nov 2018.
 Online at <https://doi.org/xxx/xxx>

 ### How to download or install